April 2

 The VacMaster VP220 is the VP210's big sister: it's identical to the VP210 in every way except for its longer seal bar: 12.25 inches instead of 10.25 inches.

-This also means the chamber is larger, so you can seal much larger bags.
+This also means the chamber is larger, so you can seal larger bags.
 The 5-inch tall chamber will also nicely fit a number of mason jars (quart-sized jars on their side).

 Operation is easy: just position the bag (or jar) and close the lid.
 The vacuum starts automatically when the machine detects the closed lid.